dataprojectsteward/IntroToDataScience/README.md

-# Write-A-Data-Science-Blog-Post
+# Intro to Data Science

 Udacity Data Science Nanodegree Project

 ## Description

 This is the first project requirement of Udacity’s Data Science Nanodegree program.
-For this project, students are asked to create a blog post and Github repository to begin building a data science portfolio.
+For this project, students are asked to create a blog post and Github repository..

 ## Table of contents